jmgurvitch/art-of-data/center_and_variability.md

 The **variability** of a dataset is also called its **spread**.

 ### Range
 We will be examining the bill lengths of Gentoo penguins (again).
-Make sure you have Python code to read and analyze `iris.csv`
+Make sure you have Python code to read and analyze `penguins.csv`

 1. What is the **range** of a dataset, and what is the **range** of Gentoo bill lengths?

+   The range is the simplest measurement of the difference between values in a data set.
+To find the range, subtract the lowest value from the greatest value and ignore the others.

 2. For this question, let's introduce a new datapoint: a bill length of `80.2`
    1. Does the range change, and if so, what is the new range?

+      The range changes from 59.6 - 40.9 = 18.7 to the new value of 80.2 - 40.9 = 39.3

    2. How will this affect the mean, median, and mode?

 3. For this question, let's introduce 30 new observations, all with petal length `48.1`
    1. Does the range change, and if so, what is the new range?
    2. How will this affect the mean, median, and mode?

 4. Based on your answers above, when do new data points affect the range?

 5. What does the range tell us about a dataset, and what _doesn't_ it tell us?

 ### Percentiles and Quartiles